Votto delivers, Reds surprise Yanks 7-6 in 10 to win series - NewsBreak

 Votto delivers, Reds surprise Yanks 7-6 in 10 to win series

-NEW YORK — Raise your hand if you saw that coming from the Cincinnati Reds.
+NEW YORK (AP) — Raise your hand if you saw that coming from the Cincinnati Reds.

 Joey Votto lined a tiebreaking double in a three-run 10th inning for his second go-ahead hit of the night, and Cincinnati beat the New York Yankees 7-6 on Thursday to earn an unexpected series win.